helloabunai/objectscript-prep/md/02Basics.md

 ## SeeGreeting()

-This ClassMethod writes the value of our class-parameter 'GREETING', which is accessed in Objectscript with the syntax `..#PARAM` (akin to `this` in other programming languages e.g. python/js/java)
+This example ClassMethod writes the value of our class-parameter 'GREETING', which is accessed in Objectscript with the syntax `..#PARAM` (akin to `this` in other programming languages e.g. python/js/java)

 It is then appended with a newline, with `, !` as before.
 Note that because this is a `ClassMethod` and not a `Method`, it can access the static class parameter `GREETING`.

 ## SeeProperty()

-This Method must be called by an instatiation of the class / from an object.
+This example Method must be called by an instatiation of the class / from an object.
 This is done by invoking the `%New()` method which we inherit from our class extension.
-The method `%New()` has a call-back `OnNew` which we can customise, and will explain later.
+The method `%New()` has a call-back `OnNew` which we can customise, and will explain in the next segment.

 ```
 set eg_object=##class(example.hello2).%New()